Sergxio/sml5202-sergiu/index.md

 <p>Write your content in here as you would normally in HTML</p>
 <p>Here you can&nbsp;</p>
 <ul>
-<li>Improve your knowledge of a languag
+<li>Improve your knowledge of a language
 <li>Learn a new language from beginner level
 <li>Track of your progress
 </ul>